-We considered five functional traits linked to species dispersal, establishment and persistence of plants: clonality, maximum height, specific leaf area (SLA), seed weight and pollination syndrome (i.e. wind, insect and self-pollination).
-Clonality is linked to species persistence and favors short distance dispersal of plants [47,48].
-Plant height and seed weight are linked to species dispersal, establishment and persistence, given that taller species have usually higher competitive and dispersal abilities [19,21].
-Large-seeded species typically produce fewer seeds but have stronger establishment ability [49] and, when having efficient vectors (i.e. animals, water etc.), disperse longer distances [24].
-SLA is mostly related to competitive ability and stress tolerance, with species having low SLA being more conservative in resource use (high stress tolerance), whereas species with high SLA are usually more competitive but have lower stress tolerance [25].
-Finally, pollination is a key process for plant reproduction, affecting population dynamics and species persistence.
-Species pollinated by insects have a more specialized and diversified form of pollination, whereas species pollinated by wind invest in a massive amount of pollen and are less dependent on the interactions with animals [50,51].
-In particular, insect-pollinated species depend on the simultaneous presence of suitable pollinators, which adds one more limitation to their establishment and persistence in local sites.
-In sedimentary pollen data, pollination syndrome is also a special trait since it might be connected to a “sampling bias”, with wind-pollinated taxa being usually more abundant in pollen samples than insect-pollinated taxa [33,52].
-In order to lessen the effect of this “sampling bias”, we have used Andersen-transformation of pollen data, that increases the probability of including rare (i.e. insect-pollinated) taxa in rarefied samples, and dark diversity was calculated using presence/absence of pollen taxa (not pollen percentages).
-Trait data was obtained from a previous publication [36], in which the trait values were calculated by averaging the trait estimates of species belonging to each pollen taxon.
-All numerical traits were log-transformed prior to other analyses to improve normality of trait distributions.
+We considered four functional traits linked to species dispersal, establishment and persistence of plants: clonality, maximum height, specific leaf area (SLA), and seed weight.
+Clonality is linked to species persistence and favors short distance dispersal of plants [63,64].
+Plant height and seed weight are linked to species dispersal, establishment and persistence, given that taller species have usually higher competitive and dispersal abilities [30,32].
+Large-seeded species typically produce fewer seeds but have stronger establishment ability [33,34,65] and, when having efficient vectors (i.e. animals, water etc.), disperse over longer distances [36,37].
+Finally, SLA is mostly related to stress tolerance, with species having low SLA being more conservative in resource use (high stress tolerance), whereas species with high SLA are usually fast growing but have lower stress tolerance [39].
+Trait data was obtained from a previous publication [25], in which the trait values were calculated by averaging the trait estimates of species belonging to each pollen taxon.

-Functional observed and dark diversity
+(e) Functional observed and dark diversity